virtual-cast/Zenject/README.md

 ![Continuous Integration](https://github.com/svermeulen/Extenject/workflows/Continuous%20Integration/badge.svg?branch=master)
 ![GitHub](https://img.shields.io/github/license/svermeulen/Extenject)

-# Extensions, bug fixes and updates for Zenject
+# Extenject: extensions, bug fixes and updates for Zenject

 This project is simply a fork of [Zenject](https://github.com/modesttree/zenject) with the goal of being actively maintained.
 I am the primary author and was the primary maintainer until my access was removed after leaving my position at the company Modest Tree.
 It is called Extenject to respect Modest Tree's [trademark claim](https://github.com/modesttree/Zenject/commit/2cbbf11b344d083cc697d8b248acf41520d72da3) on the name Zenject.